GhostPack/SharpDPAPI/README.md

             Decryption:
-                /unprotect          -   force use of CryptUnprotectData() for 'ps', 'rdg', or 'blob' commands GUID1:SHA1 ...      -   use a one or more GUID:SHA1 masterkeys for decryption /mkfile:FILE        -   use a file of one or more GUID:SHA1 masterkeys for decryption /pvk:BASE64...      -   use a base64'ed DPAPI domain private key file to first decrypt reachable user masterkeys
+                /unprotect          -   force use of CryptUnprotectData() for 'ps', 'rdg', or 'blob' commands /password:X         -   first decrypt the current user's masterkeys using a plaintext password.
+Works with any function.
+                GUID1:SHA1 ...      -   use a one or more GUID:SHA1 masterkeys for decryption
+                /mkfile:FILE        -   use a file of one or more GUID:SHA1 masterkeys for decryption /pvk:BASE64...      -   use a base64'ed DPAPI domain private key file to first decrypt reachable user masterkeys